Guitar, pedal steel, lap steel, dobro, mandolin, noises!

 I'm James Paul Mitchell - Nashville based touring/session guitarist, producer, pedal and lap steel guitarist, and general slider of things.
 If you're looking for ambient loops to add an extra layer on your track, blues-based slide guitar, a silky pedal steel backing up a singer/songwriter, a San Fransisco vibe, hints of North Indian music, Sonic Youth open-tuned attacks, tinges of African highlife, or David Lindley inspired melodic lap steel lines, you’ll find it here.
 Focusing on steel, I love bringing it to places it doesn't ordinarily live, and doing that without putting a cowboy hat on the track.
+This means ambient options and gritty, effects laden tracks.
 I also love to lay down loops, background pads, and atmospheric textures - whether that's with beds of feedback, looping, tape recorders, or found sounds.

 I've been touring and recording for the last decade, playing rock, reggae, jam-band, folk, indie, country, noise, bluegrass, Americana, etc. Since moving to Nashville, I've recorded and toured with indie, country, and Americana bands around the world, playing both guitar and pedal steel.
 I record from my home studio where I can easily give you as many options as you need for your track.

 Other major influences for me include Jimi Hendrix, the Grateful Dead, My Bloody Valentine, Washed Out, Buck Owens, Sun Kil Moon, Radiohead, Led Zeppelin, Tony Rice, and much more.

 Tell me about your project and how I can help, through the 'Contact' button above.

 13 Reviews - 1 Repeat ClientEndorse James Paul Mitchell